Employee Manual - Field Employees - English

 Complaints & Open-Door Policy

-Rainy Day Policy for Field Employees
+Rain Day Policy for Field Employees

 Continuity of Employment

-Operations require employees that will be available year-round.
-When a contract is lost, there may be a temporary lack of work and displacement of employees, which can result in layoffs, but we encourage you to apply for any open position within the Company.
+Operations require employees to be available year-round.
+When a contract is lost, there may be a temporary shortage of work and displacement, resulting in layoffs.
+We encourage you to apply for any open position within the Company.
+If you resign to relocate and there is a Service Center in your new area, you may arrange a transfer with notice.

 Moonlighting